-Description: Enables or disables link-level packet bridging for this connection.
+Description: This parameter enables or disables link-level packet bridging for this connection.
 If you disable bridging, you must enable routing.
 Enabling bridging in the Answer profile enables the MAX to answer a call that contains packets other than the routed protocols (IP or IPX).